shivam091/shivam091.github.io/_posts/css/2025-07-09-getting-started-with-css-grid.md

 🎉 Congratulations — you’ve just taken your first steps into the world of CSS Grid!

-In this post, you learned:
-- What makes CSS Grid different from other layout systems
+Here’s a quick recap of what you’ve learned in this post:
+- Why CSS Grid is a game changer for modern layouts
+- The key differences between Grid and Flexbox
-- Essential terminology like containers, items, and tracks
+- Core terminology: containers, items, tracks, and lines
-- How to define column and row templates using flexible units
+- How to define columns and rows using units like `fr`, `px`, and `auto`
-- How to build your first working 2D layout
+- How to build a clean, semantic, and scalable 2D layout from scratch

-This foundation will serve you well as we move forward.
+You now have a solid foundation to build upon — and this is just the beginning.

-🔗 **Up Next (Part 2):** [Mastering CSS Grid: Grid Areas, Item Alignment, and Spanning](/post/mastering-css-grid) — where we dive deeper into layout techniques that let you place, span, and align items precisely.
+🔗 **Up Next (Part 2):** [Mastering CSS Grid: Grid Areas, Item Alignment, and Spanning](/post/mastering-css-grid) — we’ll dive deeper into advanced techniques like:

+- Naming and using grid areas
+- Aligning and justifying items
+- Spanning items across rows and columns
+- Understanding explicit vs. implicit grids

+Stay tuned — you’re just one step away from turning your layout skills from good to great 💪